vgmtrans/vgmtrans/tests/parity/README.md

 ### Known NDS baseline findings

+The compiler-cursor NDS migration was checked against a Castlevania: Dawn of Sorrow ROM (40 collections).
+Summary parity passed for all collections, as did every SF2 and DLS comparison.
+MIDI reaches a pre-existing original/value difference in `SDL_BGM_ARR1_`: at tick 817 on track 6, the original path emits pitch-bend-range data entry (`CC 6 = 2`) before expression, while the value path does not.
+The identical normalized event counts, first mismatch, and context reproduce at `9341da765`, before the compiler-cursor migration.

-The semantic NDS migration was checked against a Mega Man ZX ROM (35 collections) and a Last Window mini2SF set (56 collections).
+The earlier semantic NDS migration was also checked against a Mega Man ZX ROM (35 collections) and a Last Window mini2SF set (56 collections).
 Summary and SF2/DLS parity passed for every collection.
 MIDI comparison reached these two pre-existing differences between the original and value architectures: